Quick Navigation

 Polycarbonate’s density can also be affected by the processing method employed.
 Injection molding, which entails melting and injecting molten polycarbonate into a mold, can lead to increased molecular orientation, resulting in a denser material.

-In contrast, extrusion involves melting and shaping polycarbonate through a die and typically results in a lower density than injection molding.
+In contrast, extrusion involves melting and shaping polycarbonate through a die, typically resulting in a lower density than injection molding.
 Hence, the choice of processing method should also be considered when aiming for the desired density and mechanical properties of polycarbonate.

 Summary